Lee's Cuba Bike Tours

 Pina Colada at the Bacunayagua bridge |

-The 2026 season will be based in Havana/Varadero, providing the option of flying into Havana or Varadero.
-Tour registration is open and encouraged - you can reserve a spot at no cost until Fall 2026.
+The 2026 season will be based in Havana/Varadero, enabling the options of flying into Havana or Varadero.
+Tour registration is open and encouraged - you can reserve a spot at no cost.
 Don't wait too long, our first tour is already more than half full.
-With e-bikes becoming a big part of bike touring, Bicycle Breeze offers e-bike rentals and a large fleet of hybrid, gravel, road, mountain and tandem bicycles.
+With ebike demand exploding, Bicycle Breeze offers ebike rentals along with a large fleet of hybrid, gravel, road, mountain and tandem bicycles.

 My 2026 Bike Tour Options